Waukesha Christmas parade attack: Responses and reactions

 Wisconsin Governor Tony Evers expressed gratitude for the efforts of first responders and good Samaritans, and voiced support for affected families and community members.
 Evers ordered the United States and Wisconsin flags to be flown at half-staff the day after the incident in honor of the victims.

 U.S. President Joe Biden condemned the attack, calling it a "horrific act of violence".

 Wisconsin senators Tammy Baldwin and Ron Johnson released a joint statement, asking people to avoid using the event for political purposes.

 Pope Francis sent prayers and condolences to the victims on a message signed on his behalf.

 Waukesha County Executive Paul Farrow posted on social media and stated: "Please pray for our community tonight after the horrific events at the Waukesha Christmas Parade."

 The attack triggered a backlash against bail reform.
 Brooks was released on $1,000 bail two days before the attack when he was arrested for running over his former girlfriend with his vehicle during an altercation, and the attack came at a time when the COVID-19 pandemic had resulted in courts wanting to reduce jail crowding to reduce risk of infection by giving lower bail requests.
 The bail, however, was not a result of any systemic changes to Waukesha's pretrial system; the office of the Milwaukee District Attorney John T. Chisholm, which set his bail, said in a statement that "the State's bail recommendation in this case was inappropriately low in light of the nature of the recent charges and the pending charges against Mr. Brooks", and said that bail was a result of "human error" of an overworked assistant district attorney.
 A court commissioner who was also involved in setting the bail was indefinitely reassigned to non-criminal cases.

 Brooks' Facebook account contained anti-white, anti-semitic and conspiratorial viewpoints.
-After the attack, the anti-racist activist group Anti-Defamation League (ADL) reported that Brooks' hateful social media posts were exploited by white supremacists in order to push racist and anti-semitic conspiracy theories, claiming that Brooks' crime was racially motivated, that he killed his victims specifically because he hated white people, and that both Jews and liberal media were attempting to cover up the incident.
+After the attack, the Anti-Defamation League reported that Brooks' hateful social media posts were exploited by white supremacists in order to push racist and anti-semitic conspiracy theories, claiming that Brooks' crime was racially motivated, that he killed his victims specifically because he hated white people, and that both Jews and liberal media were attempting to cover up the incident.
 Law enforcement did not give a motive for the attack, and there is no evidence that Brooks belonged to any organized group.